PS222407/ai/sam_insect_od/readme.md

 ```

 Conclusion
-SAM cannot classify, it only segments.
-You need something on top.
+SAMv1 cannot classify, it only segments.
+You need something on top, or samv3.

 Even claude said:
 Your dataset has bounding boxes already labeled, which means you don't need SAM at all.
 You can train a proper YOLOv8 detector directly on your data.
 It will learn to detect insects (class 0) and output bounding boxes natively, much cleaner than SAM + filter